 If, at any time, the Management Company becomes aware that shares are in the beneficial ownership of an Unauthorized Person, either wholly or jointly with another person, and the Unauthorized Person does not comply with the instructions of the Management Company to sell their shares and to provide evidence of such sale to the Management Company within 30 calendar days of receipt of such instruction, the Management Company may, at its sole discretion and immediately after the close of business indicated in the Management Company's notification to the Unauthorized Person, undertake the compulsory redemption at the redemption amount.
-The shares shall be redeemed in accordance with their respective conditions, and the investor shall from that point on no longer be the owner of these shares
+The shares shall be redeemed in accordance with their respective conditions, and the investor shall from that point on no longer be the owner of these shares.

-5. Issue and redemption of company shares
+7. Issue and redemption of company shares

-- A. Company shares of the respective sub-fund are issued and redeemed on each bank business day in the Grand Duchy of Luxembourg and Frankfurt/Main. - B. Company shares are issued on the basis of subscription applications received by the Company, the Management Company or a paying agent appointed by the Company to issue and redeem company shares. - C. The issue price is the net asset value per share plus an initial sales charge, the amount of which is set out for each sub-fund in the following special section of the Sales Prospectus.
+- A. Company shares of the respective sub-fund are issued and redeemed on every valuation date. - B. Company shares are issued on the basis of subscription applications received by the Investment Company, the Management Company or a paying agent appointed by the Investment Company to issue and redeem company shares. - C. The issue price is the net asset value per share plus an initial sales charge, the amount of which is set out for each sub-fund in the following special section of the Sales Prospectus.
 It is payable promptly after the applicable valuation date.
-The issue price may be increased by fees and other charges incurred in the respective countries of distribution. - D. Shareholders are entitled at any time to request the redemption or exchange of their shares via one of the paying agents, the Management Company or the Investment Company.
+The issue price may be increased by fees and other charges incurred in the respective countries of distribution. - D. Investors are entitled at any time to request the redemption or exchange of their shares via one of the paying agents or the Investment Company.
 Redemption will be effected only on a valuation date and at the redemption price.
-If the special section of the Sales Prospectus so stipulates for individual subfunds, the redemption price may be reduced by a redemption fee as well as by a dilution adjustment, if applicable.
-The redemption price shall be paid immediately after the relevant valuation date, unless the special section of the Sales Prospectus provides for a special regulation regarding the payment of the redemption price.
-All other payments to the shareholders shall also be made through the above-mentioned offices. - E. Shareholders may submit for redemption all or part of their shares.
+If the special section of the Sales Prospectus so stipulates for individual sub-funds, the redemption price may be reduced by a redemption fee.
+The redemption price is paid out promptly after the applicable valuation date.
+All other payments to the investors shall also be made through the above-mentioned offices. - E. Shareholders may submit all or a portion of their shares of all share classes for redemption.

 The Board of Directors has the right to carry out substantial redemptions only once the corresponding assets of the sub-fund have been sold.
-In general, redemption requests above 10% of the net asset value of the subfund are considered to be substantial redemptions.
+In general, redemption requests above 10% of the net asset value of the sub-fund are considered to be substantial redemptions.
 The Board of Directors is not obliged to execute redemption applications if the application in question refers to shares that have a value of more than 10% of the net asset value of the sub-fund.